mgrunwaldt/overgoal_game_repo/client/docs/game_docs/Sepolia_Deployment_Guide.md

 ---

-## Part 4: Verification and Testing
+## Part 4: Verification and Validation

 With everything configured, it's time to verify the end-to-end connection.